Muji90/SOFE-2715U-Final-Project/README.md

 ![image](https://github.com/Muji90/SOFE-2715U-Final-Project/assets/145510715/e6d40a24-b6ab-4cbc-a355-193019a63b39)

 As shown above the user has the ability to generate multiple mazes and has the ability to do as many as he/she desires

+__# <ins>Code</ins>__

+The Java code we made to build this project outline a maze game with visualization and functionalities for generating and solving mazes.
+It uses an n x n algorithm for maze generation and solving, and employs various data structures for its operation.
+Here's an overview of how it works:

+__<ins>Maze Generation and Solving</ins>>__

+- Maze Generation: The RandomMaze class generates mazes using Kruskal's algorithm, a minimum spanning tree algorithm.
+This algorithm works well for maze generation because it ensures there's a path between any two points in the maze without creating loops, which is ideal for mazes.
+The algorithm starts by treating each cell as a separate set (or tree in a forest of minimum spanning trees).
+Then, it randomly selects walls to remove, but only if the cells on either side of the wall are not already connected.
+This process continues until all cells are connected.
+The maze is initialized with walls in every cell (WallMaze method) and then carves out paths by removing walls (CreateNodes and KruskalTree methods).
+- Solving Algorithm: While the code snippets provided don't include a specific maze-solving algorithm implementation, they lay the groundwork for such an implementation.
+The maze solving could be done using algorithms like A*, Dijkstra's, or BFS (Breadth-First Search).
+These algorithms would navigate the maze from a start point to an end point, searching through possible paths and avoiding walls.